-Note: For information about EUCLID as an institution, including Participating States, scholarship programs, inter-institutional agreements and accreditation, please visit this page.
+Note: For information about EUCLID as an institution, including the Participating States, scholarship programs, inter-institutional agreements, and accreditation, please visit this page.

 In USD: 850 is due for the initial admission fee, followed by ‘pay-as-you-go’ payments for each course at USD145 per credit.
 Assuming a proper academic background at admission and therefore 55 credits to complete the program (including 25 for the dissertation), the total tuition is 850 + (55×145) = USD 8825.

 Under the terms of the EUCLID treaty, approved officials of EUCLID’s Participating States pay no tuition (full scholarship).